Your Strategy Has a Shelf Life: Why Continuous Intelligence Matters

 Every quarter, a complete re-run of the strategic analysis — market intelligence, competitive positioning, pricing validation, sales process review.
 New data in, updated deliverables out.
 Version-controlled, so you can trace exactly what changed and why.

 This isn't a cosmetic update.
 It's a methodological re-execution: the same evidence-based process that built the original strategy, applied to current data.
-New industry research reports, fresh competitive intelligence, updated regulatory timelines, revised market sizing.
+New industry research reports, fresh competitive intelligence, updated regulatory timelines, revised market sizing (VerticalIQ, 2026).

 Fact-Based Change Detection